smudge-js/smudge/notes/notes.md

 .ability to choose draw from center for ellipse would be handy

 ## GUI
-.checker board background for transparency visualization
+x.checker board background for transparency visualization

 .would be nice if live preview remembered which channel you were previewing on refresh